6.130 – Confidential Informants

 - Duplicate CI information

-15. The Audit, Policy & Research Section (APRS) Shall Audit CI Files Twice Each Year
+15. The Audit, Policy & Research Section (Compliance Section) Shall Audit CI Files Twice Each Year

 Each investigative unit shall be subject to an audit twice a year.
 Unit audits shall be at least 120 days apart.